OHSU Hosting Sites Seeking Volunteers

 Developmental Brain Imaging Lab (DBIL)

-Eligibility: Must be a junior or senior in college, or post bac (or have exceptional qualifications).
-Coursework in psychology, biological psychology, and statistics is preferred/ beneficial.
-Must have a minimum GPA of3.0.
-Must have afternoon, evening, or Saturday availability.
-Must be professional and organized.
+Eligibility: Must be professional, organized, and reliable.
+Must be a junior or senior in college, or post-bac (or have exceptional qualifications).
+Must have a minimum GPA of 3.0.
+Coursework in psychology, biological psychology, and statistics is highly preferred/ beneficial.
 Basic knowledge of computer application software (SPSS and Excel) is preferred.

 Novel Interventions in Children's Healthcare (NICH)